This Meatballs & Mashed Potatoes meal is straight up comfort food. The rich gravy brings it all together for one satisfying meal.

 Fill a large pot halfway with water.
 Add the cubed potatoes and cook at a gentle boil until tender, about 15 minutes.

-Meanwhile, add the breadcrumbs and milk to a bowl and allow to soak until it turns into a paste.
-Combine the ground beef with the paste and mix together thoroughly with your hands.
+Meanwhile, add the breadcrumbs and milk to a bowl and allow the breadcrumbs to soak up all of the milk until it turns into a paste.
+Combine the ground beef with the paste and mix it together thoroughly with your hands.

 How to Make Gravy